simon-r/PyParticles/README.rst

 PyParticles is a particle simulation toolbox entirely written in python.

-The objective of PyParticles is to provide a system API simple and fast to use.
-In addition is to have a basic application for the realization of simple models.
+The main objective of PyParticles is to provide a system API simple and fast to use.
+Furthermore is to provide a basic application for the implementation of simple models.

 Visit: http://pyparticles.wordpress.com/
 Docs:  http://simon-r.github.com/PyParticles/index.html